-However, if consensus is not obtained, mechanisms for resolving conflict come into play.
-Conflict Resolution extends the Buffalo Springfield's lyrics, "nobody is right, if everybody is wrong," by seeking an acceptable management action through the melding of different perspectives.
-The socially-driven communication occurs during the decision formulation phase.
+However, if consensus isn't obtained, mechanisms for resolving conflict come into play.
+Conflict resolution extends the Buffalo Springfield's lyrics, "nobody is right, if everybody is wrong," by seeking an acceptable management action through the melding of different perspectives.
+Socially driven communication occurs during the decision-formulation phase.

-It involves the creation of a "conflicts map" which compares the outcomes from two or more competing uses.
+It involves the creation of a "conflicts map" that compares the outcomes from two or more competing uses.
 Each map location is assigned a numeric code describing the actual conflict of various perspectives.

-For example, a parcel might be identified as ideal for a wildlife preserve, a campground and a timber harvest.
+For example, a parcel might be identified as ideal for a wildlife preserve, campground and timber harvest.
 As these alternatives are mutually exclusive, a single use must be assigned.
-The assignment, however, involves a holistic perspective which simultaneously considers the assignments of all other locations in a project area.
+The assignment, however, involves a holistic perspective that simultaneously considers the assignments of all other locations in a project area.

 Traditional scientific approaches rarely are effective in addressing the holistic problem of conflict resolution.
-Even if a scientific solution is reached, it often is viewed with suspicion by less technically-versed decision-makers.
+Even if a scientific solution is reached, it's often viewed with suspicion by less technically versed decision makers.
 Modern resource information systems provide an alternative approach involving human rationalization and tradeoffs.

-This process involves statements like, "If you let me harvest this parcel, I will let you set aside that one as a wildlife preserve."
+This process involves statements such as, "If you let me harvest this parcel, I will let you set aside that one as a wildlife preserve."
 The statement is followed by a persuasive argument and group discussion.

-The dialogue is far from a mathematical optimization, but often comes closer to an acceptable decision.
-It uses the information system to focus discussion away from broad philosophical positions, to a specific project area and its unique distribution of conditions and potential uses.
+The dialog is far from a mathematical optimization, but it often comes closer to an acceptable decision.
+It uses the information system to focus discussion away from broad philosophical positions to a specific project area as well as its unique distribution of conditions and potential uses.